jamedina09/fates-unofficial-local-machine-setup/os-macos-sonoma-intel.md

 ## TESTS

 Here we need to verify whether the installations of GCC and MPICH were successful.
 Several files are located in the folder "testing".
-I did not author these testing files; I'll provide the links when I remember where I got them from.
+I did not author these testing files; I'll provide the links whenever I remember where I got them from (apologies to the creators).
 These files will help us determine the success of the installations.
 If the exercises fail, it indicates an incorrect installation, requiring us to repeat the process.
 Execute these files.
 If you do not know how to do it, open each file and check the last two commented lines.

 ## EXPAT
 Expat is an XML parsing library that provides a set of functions and tools for reading, interpreting, and manipulating XML (eXtensible Markup Language) documents.
 XML is a widely used markup language for structuring and representing data in a human-readable and machine-readable format.
 Expat allows software applications to efficiently parse and process XML data, making it an essential component for various programming tasks involving XML.